squid-cache/squid-cache.github.io/Features/eCAP.rst

 == Compatibility with other proxies and ICAP servers ==

 An ideal API would let other proxies and ICAP servers to implement the same interface and support the same modules without source code modifications.
-The module would just need to be recompiled against another proxy or server library, and even that may be optional if the module code does not use non-eCAM features of its host.
+The module would just need to be recompiled against another proxy or server library, and even that may be optional if the module code does not use non-eCAP features of its host.

 We may never reach that ideal because HTTP message representation differs from host to host (and we do not want to re-parse messages), but we may be able to come close.